Language

 Scale Notes

-View all 7 notes in the selected major or natural minor scale.
+View all 7 notes of the chosen major or natural minor scale with the root highlighted, and click any note to hear its pitch.

 Diatonic Chords